Bar (food): Protein bars

 Protein bars are commonly consumed by athletes due to their nutritional density and high protein content, which provides energy quickly and assists in growing and repairing connective tissues.
 Weightlifter Bob Hoffman marketed Hi-Proteen Honey Fudge bars in the 1950s.
 Space Food Sticks were marketed by Pillsbury in 1969, based on the ration bars provided to astronauts in the American Space Program.
 They were popularized among amateur fitness enthusiasts after the introduction of the PowerBar in 1986.

+The emergence of a distinct "high protein" food culture in the late 20th and early 21st century, has led to a widespread marketing and development of low calory high-protein bars.